fadamDS/crypto/research/Ideas.md

 ## To Do's
-- Update calculation of features based on the Target

 - Set up that resulting models can be applied to submission setting
+  - Fitting
+  - Updating of time series params
-  - LightGBM
+  - LightGBM (no hyperparameter / other fancy stuff)

 - Pipeline
   - Try modelling on one split.